To fight Covid-19, only the formal economy is getting tax breaks. The informal economy may be asked to foot the bill

 - Prioritise equity considerations in post-crisis fiscal responses.
 While the most at-risk groups need assistance immediately, post-crisis revenue raising efforts should also keep their economic and political vulnerability in mind.
 Faced with increasing revenue pressures, policymakers need to be thoughtful about the risks and equity implications of expanding the tax net.

 Underlying all of these strategies is an increasingly urgent need for real-time monitoring of the impacts of the global pandemic on vulnerable workers in the informal sector.
 It is critical that research be undertaken that can help to alert policymakers and inform relief responses to the current crisis.
-To that end, we are convening a working group and holding a virtual roundtable on ‘COVID-19 and the Informal Economy: Responses, Relief, and Research’ on April 16, 2020.
-Please register to join the event here.
+To that end, we convened a virtual roundtable on the topic in April.
+See the summary, presentations, and video of the event here: ‘Covid-19 and the Informal Economy: Responses, Relief, and Research.

 We are also calling for research proposals on informality, tax, and the state.
 See the details and information on how to submit here.